guybedford/chomp/README.md

     dev = true
 ```

-The template will skip the install if the package is already present, and also ensure a package.json file is initialized if it does not exist.
+The template includes conveniences to skip the install if the package is already present, and also ensure a package.json file is initialized if it does not exist.

 #### TypeScript with SWC